COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Assembly_Tutorial.rst

 ----

-Installation of the second floor
+3.nstallation of the second floor
 --------------------------------

 Step 1: Install window